6 MIN READ

 Job ads and early conversations

-- Standard questions about current or previous salary will no longer be allowed
+Standard questions about current or previous salary will no longer be allowed.
+Instead, recruiters and hiring managers need to focus on:

-- Market benchmarks and internal pay structure
+• market benchmarks and internal pay structure.

 How we support clients as a recruitment partner